 This month, we're all about Small Spaces, a bread-and-butter topic on Apartment Therapy and a personal favorite of mine.
 No doubt we'll cover lots of tips, inspiration and ideas for small-space living over the next four weeks, but first let's revisit what we already know works.
 Here are three classic ways to make living little work for you.

 Small is one thing, but small and dark is quite another.
 Almost nothing has the power to transform the a room like good lighting.

 Work with the natural light available to you by keeping furniture low and out of the light’s path, using window treatments which let in as much light as possible, and by using reflective surfaces like mirrors to increase the light’s throw.
 In terms of artificial light, make sure you have sufficient general, ambient and task lighting for all the ways in which you use the space.
 Once it’s properly lit, even a small room can feel spacious.

-• Make the Most of the Light: Tips for Beautiful Curtains
+→ Make the Most of Light: Tips for Perfect Curtains

 It goes without saying that in a small space, storage, and more importantly, organization, is key.
 Furniture with added storage and built-ins are a great way to achieve the former, and the latter comes down to habit forming and learning to live with less.
+(And don't just thing built-ins are for the living room: they work great in bedrooms too!)
 It's a constant struggle for many of us, but tidying regularly and paring down will make a big difference in fully embracing your small home, not simply making do with it.